PulseBeamDev/docs/concepts/terms.md

 ### WEBRTC/WEBRTC AGENT

-WebRTC, short for Web Real-Time Communication, defines a protocol for two WebRTC agents to negotiate bidirectional secure real-time communication connection.
+WebRTC, short for Web Real-Time Communication, defines a protocol for two WebRTC agents to negotiate a bidirectional secure real-time communication connection.
 Learn more [here](/docs/concepts/webrtc)

 ### SIGNALING

-When Alice goes to their browser, WebRTC Agent in the browser, has no idea who it is going to communicate with or what they are going to communicate about.
+When Alice goes to their browser, the WebRTC Agent in the browser, has no idea who it is going to communicate with.
 Signaling performs this discovery, bootstrapping the connection.
 Learn more about [signaling in WebRTC](/docs/concepts/webrtc/#signaling-how-peers-find-each-other-in-webrtc) and [PulseBeam's signaling security](/docs/concepts/security-and-architecture/#signaling-security)

 ### STUN

-In order to connect the peers, Signaling needs to know the address of the peers, but because of networking infrastructure, often peers don't know their own address.
-STUN servers exist to echo back a peer's address to itself.
+In order to connect the peers, Signaling needs to know the address (IP) of the peers, but because of networking infrastructure, often peers don't know their own address.
+STUN servers echo back a peer's address to itself.
 Read more about STUN [here](/docs/concepts/security-and-architecture/#turn--stun-security) and [here](/docs/concepts/webrtc/#connecting-and-nat-traversal-with-stunturn)

 ### TURN/RELAY